Is Leah Messer Quitting ‘Teen Mom 2’ After Accusing MTV Of Inaccurate Editing?

 — Leah D. Messer (@TM2LeahDawn) March 13, 2016

 Leah Messer also took aim at MTV after the network aired footage of a drunken night out between her and Calvert.
-As fans may recall, Leah Messer admitted to being buzzed up as she filmed and later accused the network of editing the scene to make it appear that she was the only one interested in getting back together.
+As fans may recall, Leah Messer admitted to being buzzed as she filmed and later accused the network of editing the scene to make it appear that she was the only one interested in getting back together.

 “I’m 99.9 % sure those feelings were mutual.
 I could go in detail, but won’t.
 Oh, how I love this fake a** TV show,” she wrote to fans after the show aired, also claiming she was “so over it.”